huangkent/Machine-Learning-Applications/README.md

 6) k-means_3_clusters_of_iris.rar

    This file include a Python code of k-means for iris and a text file of iris data in csv format.

+7) kNN_iris_prediction_Python3.4.3.py

+   This code of k-NN for iris classification

+       . loads data from sklearn.datasets.load_iris

+       . creates, trains and uses sklearn.neighbors.KNeighborsClassifier

+       . uses number of neighbors k = 25 (can be changed in code; suggest using an odd number)

+       . evaluate accuracy of the model